dsc-courses/dsc10-2023-wi/syllabus.md

 ## 🙋 Waitlist FAQs

+**I am on the waitlist, but I really want to get into the course.
+Can you let me in?**

+Instructors are not able to enroll students in classes.
+However, at present, section D00 of this course has plenty of openings, so you can enroll in that section if it's important to you to get a spot.
+You can attend another lecture if the time does not work for you, but you will need to be present in section D00 for the midterm exam or notify us of your conflict on the [Beginning of Quarter Survey](https://forms.gle/Wvdn296GoPHBC59d6).

 **I am on the waitlist, so how can I keep up with the course?**

 Waitlisted to students may attend lecture and discussion, space-permitting, and can also watch podcast recordings.
 You can (and should) still submit assignments if you are on the waitlist.
 Waitlisted students should have access to DataHub to work on assignments.
 You may need to add yourself to some course tools; see the [Getting Started](../syllabus#getting-started) section of the syllabus.